 “Dirty, stinky conditions — that’s not the Maruyamacho of today,” she says.
 “The hotels are paying careful attention to women.
 They know that tobacco smoke is not tolerated and a sense of cleanliness is desired.
 Furthermore, they are now holding hospitality as a priority in customer service.”

 They are also seeking to suit a number of differing tastes.
 For those who appreciate art, there is the glitzy Hotel Paris.
 The Dixy Inn is a throwback, featuring rotary dial phones and jukeboxes.
-“The two trends now are appealing to women with 1950s American pop culture and targeting men with a retro look,” says the critic.
+“The two themes appeal to women interested in 1950s American pop culture and men with an affinity for the retro look,” says the critic.

-Also finding favor is luxury that is practical.
+Also finding favor is a sense of luxury.
 All of the rooms in the Hotel Villa Giulia are equipped with hot springs baths.
-For the suite rooms, the bathrooms are spacious and the interiors have natural touches, says Shukan Post, which provides a resort feeling right the heart of Shibuya.
+For the suite rooms, the bathrooms are spacious and the interiors have natural touches, says Shukan Post, which provides the feeling of a resort right in the heart of Shibuya.

 For those engaged in an affair, the magazine recommends Two Way, which has two entryways to allow for discreet arrivals and departures.